GIScience/openrouteservice/docs/api-reference/endpoints/export/index.md

 Export the base graph for different modes of transport.

-In the request, the desired routing profile is specified as the penultimate path parameter.
+In the request, the desired routing profile is specified as the penultimate path parameter, and the desired format as the last path parameter.
-The result can be either obtained as a JSON of nodes and edges, or as a [TopoJSON](https://github.com/topojson/topojson-specification/tree/master) of edges.
 A bounding box for the area of interest has to be defined in the request body.

+The result can be either obtained as a JSON of nodes and edges, or as a [TopoJSON](https://github.com/topojson/topojson-specification/tree/master) of edges also capable of representing the actual geometries of the edges derived from OSM data.

+To make the differences between the two formats more clear, the example responses listed below are based on the same network extract.

 ## JSON Response

 This is an example request for a base graph for the profile `driving-car`:

 ```shell
 curl -X 'POST' \
   'http://localhost:8082/ors/v2/export/driving-car/json' \